AbhinavC12/DE_project/DE challenge/readme.md

+Before executing the API, install all the required libraries which are mentioned in the requirements.txt by using command

+-- pip install -r requirements.txt

 1. Run the Scraper This will scrape data from the World Bank and save it in data/countries_data.json.

 -- python scraper.py or python -m app.scraper